douglaslessa7/strion-your-visual-performance-system/docs/ai-analysis-to-generate-strion-index.md

 * **Posterior (Back):** Traps, Rear deltoids, Lats (width and flare), Mid-back thickness, Spinal erector definition, Glutes (upper/lower fullness), Hamstrings (tie-in), and Calves.
 * **Definition Markers:** Muscle striations on the chest/shoulders, vascularity, and lower-back "Christmas tree" separation.
 Read via edge-density and oriented texture statistics.
 * **Body Fat Tiers:** The AI categorizes into categorical leanness "Tiers" (e.g., stages 1-7) based on abdominal definition and vascularity, rather than a rigid percentage, given lighting variations in 2D photos.
+* * **Sagittal Abdominal Diameter (SAD) vs. Frontal Definition (Visceral & TrA Diagnostics):** To accurately prescribe precise abdominal interventions (e.g., neuromuscular transversus abdominis control vs. systemic caloric deficit), the AI must execute a logical cross-reference between the frontal definition and the side-profile protrusion.
+  * *Frontal Definition Proxy:* The AI scans the abdominal region in the frontal photo for high-frequency edge density, analyzing the visibility of the linea alba and the tendinous inscriptions of the rectus abdominis.
+This serves as the primary proxy for subcutaneous leanness.
+  * *Sagittal Abdominal Diameter (SAD):* In the side-profile photo, the AI measures the maximum horizontal distance from the small of the back (lumbar curve) to the furthest anterior point of the abdominal wall.
+  * *Diagnostic Logic Gates:*
+    * *High Frontal Definition + High SAD (Protrusion):* The user presents low subcutaneous fat but significant abdominal distension.
+The AI flags this as either Transversus Abdominis (TrA) neuromuscular weakness or elevated Visceral Adipose Tissue (VAT).
+This strictly triggers targeted interventions (e.g., Stomach Vacuum / Tonal Corset training) and sleep optimization protocols.
+    * *Low Frontal Definition + High SAD:* Standard compound adiposity (subcutaneous + visceral).
+This triggers primary systemic deficit and aerobic protocols; it strictly inhibits neuromuscular TrA interventions until body fat drops below the 20% threshold.
+    * *Low Frontal Definition + Low SAD:* The classic "skinny-fat" or under-muscled phenotype.
+This triggers body recomposition protocols prioritized over aggressive caloric deficits.
+* * **Cervical/Neck Hypertrophy and Width (Frontal & Sagittal Extraction):** Neck circumference is a primary evolutionary cue for perceived physical dominance and formidability (explaining significant variance in upper-body attractiveness, per Sell et al., 2017).
+The AI must evaluate the cervical musculature independently of the user's shoulder width or overall body fat.
+  * *Frontal Cervical Width (Formidability Proxy):* The AI must extract the horizontal neck diameter at the level of the cricoid cartilage from the frontal segmentation silhouette.
+  * *Neck-to-Jaw Ratio:* The AI compares the extracted cervical width to the Bigonial Width (jawline).
+The ideal proxy for maximum masculine formidability is a 1:1 ratio (where the neck width equals or slightly exceeds the jaw width).
+A significant negative deviation heavily penalizes the perceived upper-body strength score.
+  * *Sagittal Depth and Musculature:* In the side-profile image, the AI measures the anterior-posterior depth of the neck.
+It utilizes edge-detection and shadow mapping to assess the hypertrophy of the sternocleidomastoid (SCM) and splenius capitis muscles.
+  * *Isolation from Posture:* This volumetric measurement must be strictly isolated from the Cervical Vertebral Angle (Forward Head Posture).
+A user may possess significant cervical hypertrophy but poor alignment; the AI must parse the structural mass independently of the cervical spine geometry.

 ### 2.3 Posture, Alignment, and Symmetry (Front/Side/Back)
 * **Head and Neck:** Forward Head Posture (ear anterior to shoulder in side view).
 Cervical angle proxy.